Inclusion & Diversity

-Externally, in our next post, we’re going to dig into our demographics and the insights we’ve gained as part of our commitment to sharing data publicly.
+Externally, in an upcoming post, we’re going to dig into our demographics and the insights we’ve gained as part of our commitment to sharing data publicly.
 Internally, we’ve already shared the overall demographics and insights within Square to hold ourselves accountable and create conversation, because that’s what we’ve found to be most successful in driving progress.

 Most importantly, we are using the data to drive specific actions.
 We look at both individual demographics and intersectional views of employee sentiment.
 Combining the expanded demographics with the inclusion questions means we can be extremely specific in how we solve challenges.
 For example, what happens if we see that single parents in their 30s are scoring lower on questions of voice and resources?
 We can identify actionable next steps from these insights: let’s offer more programs for single parents.
 There’s more work to do gleaning intersectional insights, and we’ll keep mining the data to inform new People programming as we look to 2019.